How SD-WAN Impacts Cloud Services and Connectivity

 Articles published January 11, 2018 by Steve Simpson

-SD-WAN technology is becoming a popular choice among organizations worldwide.
-In fact, the International Data Corporation predicts that the SD-WAN market will reach $8 billion by 2021.
+This technology is becoming a popular choice among organizations worldwide.
+According to Adroit Market Research, the global SD-WAN market is projected to reach $26 billion by 2028.

-With SD-WAN, your access to cloud applications can be enhanced.
-The central SD-WAN cloud network allows your existing cloud applications to be integrated and accessed whenever you need them.
+SD-WAN enhances enterprise access to cloud applications.
+The central SD-WAN cloud network allows your existing cloud applications to be integrated and accessed whenever and wherever you need them.

 Think about it this way: Efficient application performance is an essential part of doing business.
 You want to be able to access your applications quickly and consistently without any issues.
 Access to software and systems requires the right amount of bandwidth coupled with reliable internet connectivity.

-This also makes integrating new cloud applications and platforms easier.
+This process also makes integrating new cloud services like applications and platforms easier.
 SD-WAN bookends your cloud applications with gateways that funnel traffic from the cloud-hosted applications to your network.

-A SD-WAN infrastructure not only connects your offices and allows you to grow and scale them with ease, it also gives you key benefits, like cloud integration and redundant connections, which keep your employees working efficiently.
+Enjoy the agility, reliable performance, and cost benefit of an SD-WAN environment and discover a competitive advantage.
+SD-WAN not only connects your office locations and allows you to grow and scale with ease, it also offers you key business benefits, like simple cloud integration and bandwidth independence, to keep your organization working efficiently.

 Would a switch to SD-WAN infrastructure improve your network?